 Our Kenyan was produced from coffee trees of the admired heirloom SL28 and SL34 varieties of Arabica, as well as the hybrids Ruiru 11 and K7.
 Muiri Estate was established in 1969 and has been certified organic since 2008.
 Named for an African tree species called Pruners, or "Muiri" in the Kikuyu language, the estate is well-developed and admired for its commitment to excellence in coffee production.

-Despite grower discontent and sporadic social disorder, Kenya ranks as one of the top two coffee growing countries in the world as it continues to produce truly elegant and distinctive coffees.
+Despite grower discontent and sporadic social disorder, Kenya ranks as one of the top two coffee growing countries, (the other being Ethiopia) in the world as it continues to produce truly elegant and distinctive coffees.

 Suggested Brewing: Hario V60, Chemex

-Grower: Muiri Coffee Estate Variety: K7, Ruiru 11, SL28, SL34 Region: Kiambu County, Kenya Harvest: October - December Altitude: 1537-1550 masl Soil: Volcanic loam Process: Fully washed after pulping and fermenting, then soaked overnight and dried on raised beds Certifications: Organic
+Grower: Muiri Coffee Estate Variety: K7, Ruiru 11, SL28, SL34 Region: Kiambu County, Kenya Altitude: 1537-1550 masl Soil: Volcanic loam Process: Fully washed after pulping and fermenting, then soaked overnight and dried on raised beds Certification: Organic